 - Assess the outputs and achievement of elimination targets through further surveys.

-World Health Organization guidance on eliminating TT at the programme level
+World Health Organization (WHO) guidance on eliminating TT at the programme level

-As the condition of trachomatous trichiasis (TT) becomes rarer, obtaining precise estimates of its prevalence becomes progressively more difficult.
+As trachomatous trichiasis (TT) becomes rarer, obtaining precise estimates of its prevalence becomes progressively more difficult.

 The prevalence of TT is measured at the district level, the administrative unit for healthcare management.
-Districts have a population of between 100 000 – 250 000 people and are referred as Evaluation Units (EU).
-The elimination prevalence threshold for TT is set at <0.2% in people aged over 15 years in each formerly-endemic district.
+Districts have a population of between 100 000 - 250 000 people and are referred to as evaluation units (EU).
+The elimination prevalence threshold for TT is set at < 0.2% in people aged over 15 years in each formerly-endemic EU.

 As an example, here are some typical figures from a programmatic survey of TT in an evaluation unit (EU):

-- Target for elimination prevalence threshold < 0.2% TT in people aged over 15 years.
+- Target for elimination: prevalence of TT unknown to the health system < 0.2% in people aged 15 years and above.

 - Estimated number of TT cases that need treatment = 100,000 x 0.5% = 500.

-- The TT programme must set a target to achieve a prevalence <0.2% in people over the age of 15 yrs and above at the end of the specified time period e.g in 3 yrs.
+- The TT programme must set a target to achieve a prevalence < 0.2% in people aged 15 years and above at the end of a specified time period, e.g., in 3 years.

-National programmes can use one of three methods to assess whether the elimination prevalence target for trachomatous trichiasis has been reached in a country:
+National programmes can use one of three methods to assess whether the elimination prevalence target for trachomatous trichiasis has been reached within a country:

 - A population-based prevalence survey powered at the level of the evaluation-unit (i.e. a population of 100 000 - 250 000 people), or

 - A combination of data from multiple adjacent evaluation units.
-Professional statistical advice should be sought to identify the best way to achieve this, and the subsequent guidance shared with all programme partners.
+Professional statistical advice to identify the best way to achieve this, is being generated: more advice from WHO will follow soon.

 As you watch the video, consider how data can be used to motivate a district team to maintain implementation of SAFE and scale up services.